Aimery of Cyprus: Foreign relations

 In 1202, groups of men split off from the Fourth Crusade arrived in Acre.
 Reynald II of Dampierre, who arrived at the head of 300 French crusaders, demanded that Aimery break off the treaties with the Muslims and launch a campaign.
 Aimery told him that more than 300 soldiers were needed to wage war against the Ayyubids and that he would wait for the rest of the crusaders.
 Reynald called him a coward to his face and left to join Bohemond of Tripoli.
 In 1203 another crusader, Thierry of Flanders, landed in Cyprus and came before Aimery.
 He demanded that Cyprus be turned over to him in right of his wife, a daughter of the island's former ruler, Isaac Komnenos.
 He was brusquely ordered to leave.

-Aimery launched one reprisal against the Muslims during the period of truce.
+Aimery launched one reprisal against the Muslims during the truce.
 An Egyptian emir seized a fortress near Sidon and plundered the neighbouring Christian territory.
 As al-Adil failed to force the emir to respect the truce, Aimery sent a retaliatory fleet that seized 20 Egyptian ships; afterwards he led the barons, the Temmplars, and the Hospitallers on raids into the Ayyubid land of Galilee.
 In response, al-Adil's son al-Mu'azzam Isa plundered the region of Acre.
 Each side took care to avoid a clash: Aimery held back awaiting the crusade's arrival, while al-Adil sought not to provoke it.
-In May 1204, Aimery exhibited further naval strength when his fleet sacked Fuwwah, a small Ayyubid town in the Nile Delta.
+In May 1204, Aimery exhibited further naval strength when his fleet sacked Fuwwah, a small Ayyubid town on the Nile Delta.

 When the Fourth Crusade targeted Constantinople instead of assisting him, Aimery negotiated another truce with the Muslims.

 The Fourth Crusade ended up diverted to Constantinople, bringing no benefit to the Kingdom of Jerusalem.
-Aimery's reaction to the crusade's sack of Constantinople and the subsequent establishment of the Latin Empire in its ruins is not known, but it provoked resentment and dismay in the Latin East.
+Aimery's reaction to the crusade's sack of Constantinople and the subsequent establishment of the Latin Empire is not known, but it provoked resentment and dismay in the Latin East.
 As no new armies would arrive to support him, Aimery proposed a peace, which al-Adil gladly accepted.
 A new truce for six years was signed in September 1204.
 Under the terms of the treaty, al-Adil ceded Jaffa and the Ayyubid portions of Sidon and Ramla to the Kingdom of Jerusalem and simplified the Christian pilgrims' visits to Jerusalem and Nazareth.
 Aimery arranged for the widowed lady of Sidon, Helvis of Ibelin, to marry the crusader Guy of Montfort, who thus took up rule over the newly conquered town in the name of Helvis's son, Balian.